The lost gold of Lake Toplitz

 Since so many of the attempts to reach the bottom have been met with tragedy, its unlikely any large scale investigation will happen, and since the lake is 2km long and at its widest 400m across, the cost of such an operation for nothing more than the promise that “something” is down there isn’t enough to make anyone pay for such an endeavour.

-But just because no one plans to perform a proper expedition for cost and legal reason, doesn’t mean that there isn’t something worth having down there.
+But just because no one plans to perform a proper expedition due to cost and legal reasons, doesn’t mean that there isn’t something worth having down there.

-So maybe, just maybe at the bottom of lake Toplitz, settled in the thick layer of mud lays a number of chests containing enough wealth to start your own small country, or maybe its nothing more than rotting counterfeit 1940’s bank notes.
+So maybe, just maybe, at the bottom of Lake Toplitz, settled in the thick layer of mud, lies a number of chests containing enough wealth to start your own small country, or maybe it’s nothing more than rotting counterfeit 1940s bank notes.